dixe/Game-in-rust/README.md

 - [x] blender model as player model
 - [x] Play run when moving and idle when not
 - [x] Smooth transition between animations
-- [ ] load weapon and achor to weapon bone
+- [x] load weapon and achor to weapon bone
 - [ ] load hitbox from blender models
+- [ ] Hitboxes from bones/some bones. fx arms and legs

 # complex model